unosquare/embedio/README.md

 ### IHttpContext Extension Methods

-By adding the namespace `Unosquare.Labs.EmbedIO` to your class, you can use some helpful extension methods for `IHttpContext`, `IHttpResponse` and `IHttpRequest`.
-These methods can be used in any Web module (like [Fallback Module](https://unosquare.github.io/embedio/api/Unosquare.Labs.EmbedIO.Modules.FallbackModule.html)) or inside a [WebAPI Controller](https://unosquare.github.io/embedio/api/Unosquare.Labs.EmbedIO.Modules.WebApiController.html) method.
+By adding the namespace `EmbedIO` to your class, you can use some helpful extension methods for `IHttpContext`, `IHttpResponse` and `IHttpRequest`.
+These methods can be used in any Web module (like [Fallback Module](https://unosquare.github.io/embedio/api/EmbedIO.Modules.FallbackModule.html)) or inside a [WebAPI Controller](https://unosquare.github.io/embedio/api/EmbedIO.Modules.WebApiController.html) method.

 Below, some common scenarios using a WebAPI Controller method as body function:

 #### Reading from a POST body as a dictionary (application/x-www-form-urlencoded)

-For reading a dictionary from a HTTP Request body you can use [RequestFormDataDictionary](https://unosquare.github.io/embedio/api/Unosquare.Labs.EmbedIO.Extensions.html#Unosquare_Labs_EmbedIO_Extensions_RequestFormDataDictionary_Unosquare_Labs_EmbedIO_IHttpContext_).
+For reading a dictionary from a HTTP Request body you can use [RequestFormDataDictionary](https://unosquare.github.io/embedio/api/EmbedIO.Extensions.html#Unosquare_Labs_EmbedIO_Extensions_RequestFormDataDictionary_Unosquare_Labs_EmbedIO_IHttpContext_).
 This method works directly from `IHttpContext` and returns the key-value pairs sent by using the Contet-Type 'application/x-www-form-urlencoded'.

 ```csharp
     [WebApiHandler(HttpVerbs.Post, "/api/data")]